 Overview of Probe Servers

-Uptime.com's Probe Servers are the individual servers that make up our AUTO, TEST and Global Locations, which are assigned and configured as needed for Uptime.com monitoring checks.
+Uptime.com's Probe Servers are the individual servers in our Global Locations, which are assigned and configured as needed for Uptime.com monitoring checks.
+The Probe Servers also include “AUTO & TEST” types which we will explain below.

 Probe Server Types